johnpcarty/Thesaurus-of-Job-Titles/README.md

 # Thesaurus of Job Titles
 An open source thesaurus of job titles in US English

+This thesaurus is not perfect, but I hope it is a good start.

 There is a disconnect between how people search for jobs and how those jobs are posted.
 People search for internships, but jobs are posted for interns.
 This is the synonym problem.
 It has a solution - a thesaurus.

 ### For Job Seekers and Recruiters